SAP-samples/btp-cap-genai-rag/docs/tutorial/4-test/3-PushSampleMails.md

-# Push sample emails
+# Push sample mails

-In this chapter you will learn, how SaaS Subscribers can push sample e-mails to their SaaS instance using the SaaS API.
+In this chapter you will learn, how SaaS Subscribers can push sample mails to their SaaS instance using the SaaS API.

-1. Find the provided **http** sample file **requests-btp.http** ([click here](../../../code/test/http/requests-btp.http)), containing a few test e-mails for processing.
+1. Find the provided **http** sample file **requests-btp.http** ([click here](../../../code/test/http/requests-btp.http)), containing a few test mails for processing.

 2. Cope and rename the file to **requests-btp-private.http** to ensure that your credentials are not accidentally being committed to GitHub.